schibsted/sdk-js/README.md

-# Javascript SDK, version 1.5
+# Javascript SDK, version 1.6

-The 1.5 edition is now available for production.
-Test it out, let us know if there are any issue and we'll fix them as soon as possible.
+Version 1.6 is now marked as stabile.
+This version use high performance session server on production.
+This is only available on Norway at the time being, and will be up in Sweden shortly.

 ## Documentation & Install